ejordangottlieb/pyswmap/README.md

 #### Given a Layer-4 Port Return the PSID Which Contains it ####
 Supply arbitrary layer-4 port that is valid given PSID Offset to gen_psid method.
-This will calculate the following values:
+This will return the following value:
-- m.psid: The port-set ID which defines the algorithmically assigned ports unique to a particular MAP CE.
+- psid: The port-set ID which defines the algorithmically assigned ports unique to a particular MAP CE.